 Though the first things which regulators seek out in charity reports are financial data points, some systems go beyond this to seek out non-financial information, looking at information such as stated missions, particular activities, notable results and outcomes, and stories.
 The rationale behind this is that the purpose of measuring charity information should be to measure a charity’s impact, and finances do not tell the whole story.
-In the United Kingdom, for example, charities are encouraged to ‘tell your story’ and to give some consideration of the impact they have made, rather than simply listing incomes and expenses (McConville & Cordery, 2018).
-The ACNC has introduced the same measure in the 2020 AIS.
+In the United Kingdom, for example, charities are encouraged to ‘tell their story’ and to give some consideration of the impact they have made, rather than simply listing incomes and expenses (McConville & Cordery, 2018).

 What is the problem in Australia?

-Donors and those interested in seeing charities are well-regulated want to receive enough information to ensure their money is being well-spent.
-Unfortunately, in Australia, though we now have a system of charity regulation (Circa 2013) there are a few ways the system does not fulfil its purpose to the extent that some donors might expect.
+Donors and those interested in seeing charities well-regulated want to receive enough information to ensure their money is being well-spent.
+Unfortunately, there are a few ways the system does not fulfil its purpose to the extent that some donors might expect.

 Firstly, the burden on charities is difficult to manage.
-Not only is there the problem of duplication of work due to state and federal regulation, but it is not always clear what charities must provide in their reporting.
-Charities must self-assess in some circumstances what information they should provide, based on geographical location, purpose and size meaning that some charities must provide more information than others.
-Despite the fact that it is a primary concern of donors to ensure that administration costs of charities are as low as possible, the average burden on charities to comply with regulatory requirements is $108K per annum (AASB, 2017).
+Not only is there duplication of work due to state and federal regulation, but it is also not always clear what charities must provide in their reporting.
+Charities self-assess the information they should provide, based on geographical location, purpose and size, meaning some charities must provide more information than others.
+Despite the public’s desire to ensure that administration costs of charities are minimised, the average burden to comply with regulatory requirements is $108K per annum (AASB, 2017).

-However, despite the burden on charities is onerous, there is also the bigger problem that the information which is being requested may not be fit for purpose – it is almost exclusively financial in nature, with almost no non-financial information required.
-As McConville and Cordery (2018) compare Australia’s system with New Zealand, the United States and the United Kingdom, the Australian system represents an extremely data-driven legislative approach, where numerical methods are prioritised, and there is little consideration of what those who read the reports aside from legislators might need.
-Meaning when donors try to use the reports on the ACNC website to find important information about charities, there may only be the basic minimum of the financial data available.
-This information can be very useful in certain circumstances.
-Recently, the ACNC has asked Charity’s to describe its work operations and programs by describing how the charity achieved its charitable purpose.
-A step in the right direction, we hope to see a link to the financials implicating how much revenue goes to achieving its charitable purpose and to that of overheads or administration.
+Despite the onerous burden on charities, there is also the problem that information which is requested may not be fit for purpose – it is almost exclusively financial in nature, with almost no non-financial information required.
+As McConville and Cordery (2018) compare Australia’s system with New Zealand, the United States and the United Kingdom, the Australian system represents an extremely data-driven legislative approach, where numerical methods are prioritised, and there is little consideration for those who read the reports aside from what legislators might need.

 Are independent watchdogs needed in Australia?